It seems as though self-care has completely taken over the health and wellness space, especially on social media.

 Self-care is important, especially when you’ve been working hard on a goal.
 When you add the extra pressure of having your self-care live up to the “not so realistic” standard of an Instagrammer, well, then it gets even harder to relax.

-First and foremost, self-care is just that: for YOU.
+Self-care is just for you.
 No one has to see or validate how you cared for yourself for it to be meaningful.
 Even if it’s just a walk out into the yard, a deep breath, and a smile, the most important part is that you took time and focused on you and your wellbeing.

 Not all of us have the time, the freedom, or the budget to try the fanciest, most photographable luxuries out there.
 But we all can take a little time to slow down, relax, and give in.